 Palmetto Villas.
 The University obtained ownership of this 12-building apartment complex in 1997.
-Each two-bedroom unit is furnished, airconditioned, and has a kitchen with stove and refrigerator.
+Each two-bedroom unit is furnished, air-conditioned, and has a kitchen with stove and refrigerator.
 All units are networked as part of the USC Upstate system.
 A recreation area with basketball and volleyball courts is available.
 Palmetto Villas houses 348 upperclassman.

 John M. Rampey Center.
-Opened in 1992, this 6,200-square-foot facility houses the Commercial Music Program.
+Opened in 1992, this 6,200-square-foot facility has easily accessible parking and is available for meetings of up to 64 guests.